fkaduk/kobodeck/README.md

     2. `/run`
     3. `/run/user/UID`
     4. `/home/USER/.`

- * There's no `-logfile` flag anymore since this was not really
-   useful: you can just redirect output to a file using shell redirection (`> logfile`).
-Also, it was difficult to implement logging for configuration file discovery while at the same time allowing the logfile to be changed when commandline flags are parsed.

  * The `Fbink` settings only work if `fbink` is installed and available in the `$PATH`, wallabako doesn't ship fbink itself.